 Work, Work, and Work Some More!

 I work a lot.
 My day job takes up 40 hours a week and then I spend the rest of the time on my various pursuits (most notably this blog).
+I’ve been putting a lot of work into my blog such as investigating the prospect of setting up affiliate networks in order to generate some additional income.
 I was actually surprised by how much I do work because before I had my son, it wasn’t a huge issue.
 I could do it all in my sleep.
 Now that I have a little boy to chase after, it feels like I’m juggling a million different things while standing on a banana peel.
 My mantra has always been to work smarter, not harder.

 One way I figured I could do that is by scheduling time to do the time consuming tasks like responding to emails and returning phone calls.
 I would typically respond to emails as I receive them and also take phone calls all throughout my day.
 By scheduling an hour in the morning and in the evening for these two activities, I can get a lot more done at work by not letting myself become distracted by an email that seems simple but can take an hour or more to resolve.